tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 do { s' <- bind s; … }
 ```
 I can then use `s'` as evidence that the socket has been
 bound.
-But I also still have the old `s` hanging about which claims to
+But I also have the old `s` still hanging about.
+And `s` claims to
 be unbound: we can go back in time.
 One has to be careful not to use
 `s` ever again to avoid ill effects: types have failed us once again.

 What we need is the ability to _consume_ the old `s`, to make it
 inaccessible.
-Which, coincidentally, is exactly what linear types make
+Which, coincidentally, is exactly what linear types
-possible.
-We just need to make `IO` a little bit more general so that
+enable.
+We just need to make `IO` a little bit more general, so that
 it can return both linear and non-linear values:
 ```haskell
 data IOL p a